Bulky waste collection

 - Freegle (link opens in new window) - offer the items via sites such as Freegle (link opens in new window)(an online re-use group for local people to give items away and get things for free)

-- social media - here are also a number of local groups on social media where you can offer to give away items, try search on Facebook for groups in your area
+There are also a number of local groups on social media where you can offer to give away items, try search on Facebook for groups in your area.

 Can you take your item to a tidy tip?

 We charge for bulky waste collections, so if your items are unsuitable for re-use, you can take them to your nearest tidy tip for disposal.
-Tidy tips are open 9-5, 7 days a week, with some closures around Christmas and New Year.
+Tidy tips are open Monday - Sunday, 9am to 5pm, including bank holidays.

 Bulky waste collection for up to 12 items